No Result

 How far should / could we push social and economic change?

-Modern Western societies seemed slaves to uncontrolled "progress", driven by an untouchable economy and incomprehensible mechanisms.
-Stopping this merry-go-round was something no one would have dared to imagine, even if everyone felt the need to.
+Modern Western societies seemed to be slaves to an uncontrolled “progress”, driven by an untouchable economy and incomprehensible mechanisms.
+Stopping this carousel was something that no one would have dared to imagine, even if everyone felt the need.

 That the historical clock could stop, in any form, seemed impossible.